FinnWeng/rl_playground/README.md

 Even I implement above all correctly, still I can't promise it will work perfectly for every case.
-For me, there's severly tips to deal with conditions that model is broken.
+For me, there's several tips to deal with conditions that model is broken.

 1. If all probability of action stuck for every frame in the end: decrease the learning rate.